Hiwonder-docs/16-Channel-Servo-Controller/source/docs/1_User_Manual_formatted.md

 <img src="../_static/media/chapter_1/image80.png" class="common_img" />

+<p id="anchor_1_6"></p>

 ## 1.6 Servo Deviation Adjustment

 The meshing of the servo shaft with the servo arm or servo horn is based on gears.
-Therefore, it’s difficult to install the servo arm or servo horn to a specific position during installation.
+Therefore, it's difficult to install the servo arm or servo horn to a specific position during installation.
 In this case, you can use the PC software to adjust the deviation of the servo to make it rotate to a specific position.

 This section takes the example of adjusting the servo arm of servo 1 to a 90-degree position.
 The adjustment method for other servos is the same.

 ### 1.6.1 Getting Ready

-Please refer to [1.3.1 Setup PC Software Control Environment]() to connect the servo controller and the servo to the PC.
+Please refer to [1.3.1 Setup PC Software Control Environment](#anchor_1_3_1) to connect the servo controller and the servo to the PC.
 Select servo 1.
 The number can be checked based on the actual situation.

 <img src="../_static/media/chapter_1/image81.png" class="common_img" />